What is Digital Marketing?

 Multiple Aspects of Digital Marketing

 SEO – Search Engine Optimization is the spine of digital marketing and holds up all other platforms and strategies used.
 According to Omni Core, search engines drive 93% of all website traffic; therefore it makes sense to optimize your website for search engines.
 It is not essentially a discipline of digital marketing but an entirely independent tool that supplements Digital Marketing driving all its aspects.
-It is always wise to hire a specialized SEO expert to help you with this complex but extremely beneficial tool unless you are expert enough to willing risk your time, money, and other resources.
+It is always wise to hire a specialized SEO experts to help you with this complex but extremely beneficial tool unless you are expert enough to willing risk your time, money, and other resources.
 Things you need to know if you wish to handle your SEO on your own are the following:

 - Choosing SEO Friendly Website Domain (yes you need to understand SEO even at that early stage)